-Event Date: Tuesday, February 17, from 7:00 to 9:00 pm.
+Event Date: Wednesday, June 13, from 6:00 to 8:00 pm.
 Admission is free.
 Tell your friends.

 Location: Vermillion, an art gallery, bar, and neighborhood gathering place at 1508 11th Ave, Seattle

 This time we’re having a conversation with ten Chilean artists and scientists who are in Seattle for an inter-hemispheric and cross-disciplinary exchange.
 Read on below for details.
 (And note the different day and time from the norm for this series.)

 Marcelo Velasco, biologist, media artist and ecological economist

 Marianela Camaño, architect, singer, and costume and set designer

 José Manuel de la Parra, filmmaker and graphic artist

 Javiera Constanzo, wildlife medical veterinary, illustrator

 Thomas Kramer, agronomist, wildlife conservationist and photographer

 Miguel Bolt, multidisciplinary visual artist